fbpx

 Share This Post

 A career in programming isn’t exactly new.
 There were programmers before the turn of the millennium, but it wasn’t necessarily a well-known job.
-Over the last ten to fifteen years, computer programming has risen to prominence as one of the hottest careers.
+Over the fifteen years, computer programming has risen to prominence as one of the hottest careers.
 Within the job market as a whole, a record number of people are learning to program.
 From 18-year-old college freshmen choosing computer science as their major, to adults who self-teach using online resources like Khan Academy, it seems like everyone is learning to code.

 For more insights and perspectives on managing the workplace, discover TemPositions’ blog.